Labs64/laravel-boilerplate/README.md

 $ composer install --prefer-dist
 $ npm install
 ```
-6. Edit `.env.example` according to your environment and save as `.env`.
+6. Edit `.env.example` according to your environment and save as `.env`
-7. An application key can be generated with the command:
+7. An application key can be generated with the command
 ```
 $ php artisan key:generate
 ```
-8. Execute following commands:
+8. Execute following commands
 ```
 $ bower install
 $ npm run dev
 ```
-9. Run these commands to create the tables within the database you have already created
+9. Run these commands to create the tables within the defined database and populate seed data
 ```
 $ php artisan migrate --seed
 ```